-The Commercial Paper to be issued under the Programme will be represented by book entries, as set out in the mechanisms for trading on the MARF for which admission (incorporación) of the securities is requested.
-The party in charge of accounting records is Iberclear, with registered office in Madrid, Plaza de la Lealtad, 1, together with its Participating Entities, pursuant to the provisions of article 8.3 of the Securities Market Act and Royal Decree 878/2015 of October 2 on the clearing, settlement and registration of marketable securities represented by book entry forms (anotaciones en cuenta), on the legal regime governing central securities depositories and central counterparties and on transparency requirements of issuers of securities admitted to trading on an official secondary market (Real Decreto 878/2015, de 2 de octubre, sobre compensación, liquidación y registro de valores negociables representados mediante anotaciones en cuenta, sobre el régimen jurídico de los depositarios centrales de valores y de las entidades de contrapartida central y sobre requisitos de transparencia de los emisores de valores admitidos a negociación en un mercado secundario oficial), as amended by Royal Decree 827/2017 of September 1, by which the Royal Decree 878/2015 of October 2 is modified.
+The Commercial Paper to be issued under the Commercial Paper Programme will be represented by book entries, as set out in the mechanisms for trading on the MARF for which admission (incorporación) of the securities is requested.
+The party in charge of accounting records is Iberclear as managing entity of the Spanish Central Registry (Registro Central), together with its Participating Entities (entidades participantes).

+Iberclear, with registered office in Madrid, Plaza de la Lealtad, 1, will be in charge of the accounting records together with its participating entities, pursuant to the provisions of article 8.3 of the Spanish Securities Market and Investment Services Act and Royal Decree 814/2023, of November 8, on financial instruments, admission to trading, registration of negotiable securities, and market infrastructures (Real Decreto 814/2023, de 8 de noviembre, sobre instrumentos financieros, admisión a negociación, registro de valores negociables e infraestructuras de mercado), which shall repeal and replace it.